 She rises, unsteadily, onto the chair.
 She isn’t supposed to stand on chairs, but today is her birthday, so she gets to make exceptions.
 She leans in to her dad, her chocolate-smeared lips close to his ear as she whispers,

 “Not yet, Daddy.
 I wished you’d play dress up with me.”
 Dress up is her favorite game.
 Mommy plays all the time, but Daddy hasn’t.

-GM: Laughter suddenly breaks through on Daddy’s face, all his troubles gone in an instant.
-Mommy raises her eyebrows and smiles hopefully.
-Daddy cups an exaggerated hand to whisper it into her ear, and then she breaks out laughing out, but holds a hand to cover her mouth as she does.
+GM: Laughter breaks through on Daddy’s face, all his troubles gone in an instant.
+Mommy smiles and raises her eyebrows.
+Daddy cups an exaggerated hand to whisper it into her ear.
+Mommy breaks out laughing, but holds a hand to cover her mouth as she does.
 That’s what ladies do.

 “Okay, birthday girl,” Daddy chuckles as he turns back to her.
 “Just this once, since it’s your birthday.”
 He smooths back Celia’s hair and kisses her forehead.

 “Oh, mister, you don’t know the half of what you’re in for…” Mommy smirks at him.

 Daddy starts to reply, then there’s the sound of the doorbell chiming.